 I am a police detective.
 I had only two attractions in my life: my wife and my profession.
 Earlier, I lived in an extended family.
 However, since my wife was not shown proper respect, I quarreled with my elder brother and found a place of my own.
 My brother was the breadwinner in the family; it was, therefore, rather rash to abandon the comforts of the home.

 But I had immense confidence in myself.
 I was confident that just as I had managed to get myself a beautiful wife, I would be able to turn the wheels of fortune in my favour.
 Mahimchandra shall not stay behind in this world.

 Even the brightest flame leaves a dark patch; my wife's affection was tainted by some distrust.
 My work required my absence, and this aroused her suspicions.
 "You are always away, and it is only occasionally that we meet.
 Don't you worry about me?" she would ask to provoke me.

 "It is my job to be suspicious.
 For this reason, I do not bring it home," I would tell her.

 I was determined to excel as a detective.
 I had read all books on crime detection, and this fueled my ambition.

-The criminals in our country are cowards and silly; the crimes they commit are straight-forward, and lack in ingenuity.
+The criminals in our country are cowards and silly.
+The crimes they commit are straight-forward and lack ingenuity.
 The murderer is unable to suppress the strong emotions after committing the act.
 The forger expands his network but gets trapped in his own web ultimately; he lacks subtlety.
 There is no fun in being a detective in such a country.
 What recognition is there to be had?